vincentarelbundock/Rdatasets/doc/HistData/rst/Virginis.interp.rst

    separation distance, calculated *1/sqrt(velocity)*

 ``velocity``
-   angular velocity, calcualted as the instantaneous slopes of tangents to the smoothed curve, a numeric vector
+   angular velocity, calculated as the instantaneous slopes of tangents to the smoothed curve, a numeric vector

 Details